ruomengh/tdx-amber-idc-preview/README.md

 ProxyCommand "C:\Program Files\Git\mingw64\bin\connect.exe" -S PROXYSERVER:PROXYPORT %h %p
 ```
 _NOTE: For more details on how to configure ssh please refer the email._
-_NOTE: For more details on how to configure ssh please refer the email._

 ### 1.4 Intel Project Amber info
 You will also receive another email with subject "Intel® Trust Domain Extensions and Project Amber in Intel® DevCloud".
 The email will contain the Amber API key and Amber URL that you will need for attestation.